fabiante/spongecase/README.md

 ## Installation

-You can either download prebuild executables from the [Releases tab](https://github.com/FabianTe/spongecase/releases) or from the the [AUR](https://aur.archlinux.org/packages/spongecase-git/)
+You can either download prebuild executables from the [Releases tab](https://github.com/FabianTe/spongecase/releases).

 ## Usage